psychoinformatics-de/rdm-course/setup.md

 machine, you can follow all exercises through [Binder](https://mybinder.org/v2/gh/datalad-handbook/datalad-tutorial-binder/HEAD).
 The link opens a Jupyter Lab interface in your browser (see above).
-The binder environment has everything that's needed during the workshop.
+The binder environment has the most important software needed during the workshop.
 However, it has two limitations: it is not persistent (all content will be removed after you close it) and does not allow outgoing ssh connections (meaning that during the lesson about collaboration you won't be able to publish all example data).

 ## Participate with own computer: install software